-“Today, these three players are after high stakes, but they have to avoid the Whammy as they play the most exciting game of their lives!”
+“Today, these three players are after high stakes!
+But they have to avoid the Whammy as they play the most exciting game of their lives!!!”

+As one of my favorite television shows in the world, I’ve studied “Press Your Luck” ever since I first saw it on the Game Show Network in 2002.
+The show originally ran on CBS Daytime from 1983 to 1986 as a reboot of the short-lived 1976 game show “Second Chance,” also created by Bill Carruthers.
 I spent much of my youth learning the chords to the show’s theme song (Score Productions, 1983), as well as building models of the set.
 I was also up to date on the downloadable games as well, especially Big John’s Press Your Luck and Press Your Luck: Expert Edition, a fully customizable PYL game.

-I used to model the set with old cardboard boxes, poster boards and Christmas lights in high school, I taping my own episodes with the large Sony camcorder my grandfather got me as a present in 2001.
+I used to model the set with old cardboard boxes, poster boards and Christmas lights in high school, taping my own episodes with the large Sony camcorder my grandfather got me as a present in 2001.
 I even covered the theme song on a regular basis using my Casio keyboard, a microphone, my karaoke machine and my grandfather’s stereo.

 Squares.
 They are the basis of the show.
 They are what the gameplay is based on, and also they formed the shape of the classic set.
 Because of that, the simple shape of a square served as the basis of my entire design.

-PYL taped inside Studios 33, 41 and 43 at CBS’ Television City in Los Angeles with a simple design consisting of the Big Board, the rotating contestant island and a series of panes on either side of the stage.
+PYL taped inside Studios 33, 41 and 43 at Television City in Los Angeles with a simple design consisting of the Big Board, the rotating contestant island and a series of panes on either side of the stage.
 During the pilot episode, a star field hovered behind the studio audience, replaced with the effect of blue windowpanes throughout the show’s actual run.
 The mood lighting on the cyc outlining the stage would also change colors: red during the intro, Big Board rounds and closing, and blue for everything in between.

-This and other subtle nuances were into account during the design phase.
+These and other subtle nuances were taken into account during the design phase.

 Despite what was drafted on PowerPoint, the stage played a key factor in the set’s overall design.
-Taking pages from Deal or No Deal, America’s Best Dance Crew, Game$how Marathon and 80s Hollywood Squares, the audience was divided into risers with a T-shaped catwalk jutting out from the main stage, causing two pits on either side for the audience to sit in.
+Taking pages from “Deal or No Deal,” “America’s Best Dance Crew,” “Game$how Marathon” and 80s “Hollywood Squares,” the audience was divided into risers with a T-shaped catwalk jutting out from the main stage, causing two pits on either side for the audience to sit.

-The contestant island was loosely based on the 2002 GSN revival, Whammy!
-The All New Press Your Luck.
-Divided into two tiers, the main tier had LCD screens that combined graphics from both PYL and Whammy!, and the bottom tier hosted the contestants’ individual scoreboards, as seen on classic PYL.
+The contestant island was derived from the 2002 GSN revival, “Whammy!
+The All New Press Your Luck.”
+Divided into two tiers, the main tier had monitors that combined graphics from both PYL and “Whammy!,” and the bottom tier hosted the contestants’ individual scoreboards, as seen on the classic show.
 The original contestant island was large and elevated, featuring a slightly smaller copy of the show’s logo seen before and after commercial breaks.

-The basis of the show, this was exactly how my Big Board was built in my room, minus the LED panels that surround it.
-This CGI game board was outlined in LED strips behind red acrylic, as custom LED panels would serve as the eighteen spaces.
-The logo itself was displayed on a projection screen, lined with brick glass and backlit with red LEDs.
-On the show, the “Press Your Luck” sign was replaced with feeds from one of the cameras inside the hollow black spaces inside it (representing the buttons pressed during gameplay).
+I integrated that into the catwalk—an LED screen that would show the same footage as the Big Board.

+On the original show, the “Press Your Luck” sign was replaced with feeds from one of the cameras inside the hollow black spaces inside it (representing the buttons pressed during gameplay).
 Here, the cameras were behind the skeleton of the Big Board, with the projection screen alternating between the logo and the contestants at different points throughout the game.